 Can I take advantage of Chocolatey managed passwords with my own Windows services?

-I entered incorrect database details on install, do I need to reinstall to fix that?
+I entered incorrect database details on install.
+Do I need to reinstall to fix that?

 1. The file is located at $env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\appsettings.json.